jesald15/PinkyShare/README.md

 Every transfer is protected with industry-standard AES-GCM 256-bit Encryption, ensuring your files stay private even on public networks.

 ✨ Key Features
-End-to-End Encryption (E2EE): All data is encrypted/decrypted locally using the Web Crypto API.

 Zero-Server Storage: Files move directly between browsers using WebRTC.